 The person in charge of the task was Gilbert of Hastings, an English monk who participated in the siege and was appointed bishop at the end of the conflict.
-Perhaps for this reason, the cathedral (Sé de Lisboa) has a more northern European style and an austerity that makes it resemble a small fortress.
+Perhaps for this reason, the cathedral (Sé de Lisboa) has a more northern European style and an austerity that resembles a small fortress.

 Like other buildings in the Portuguese capital, the cathedral was also severely damaged by earthquakes.
 The earthquake of 1755, for example, completely destroyed the Gothic chapel and the royal pantheon.
-Crossing its threshold, you will see simple interiors where penumbra reigns.
+Crossing its threshold you will see simple interiors where the gloom reigns.

 At the top you can visit the treasury: four rooms with costumes, relics and jewelry that belonged to illustrious characters.
 La Sé is very fascinating after sunset; if you are passionate about seeing the monuments illuminated, I recommend you read the post 10 things to see in Lisbon at night.

 This monument has always watched over Lisbon.
 According to historians, the first traces of a defensive structure date back to the 8th century B.C.
 Phoenicians, Greeks, Carthaginians and later the Romans occupied the hill and, from 139 B.C., it was the base of operations of the consul Decius Junius Brutus who fought against the Lusitanians.
 The castle was built by the Visigoths and enlarged during the Muslim period.

 When it was conquered by the troops of Afonso Henriques (the future first king of Portugal), the Islamic elements left space to the Christians.
 To carry out the siege, the Portuguese monarch called to his aid a good number of German, Norman, Flemish and English crusaders who were devoted to the figure of St. George, therefore, the structure was entrusted to his figure.